-Secure Our Schools grantees may not use grant funds to pay for any item or cost funded under the grant (equipment, personnel, training, etc.) if that item or cost was otherwise budgeted with state, local, or Bureau of Indian Affairs funds, or committed to the grantee's budget.

-In addition, state and local grantees may not reallocate state, local, or BIA funds from one area within the law enforcement budget to another as a result of receiving Secure Our Schools grant funds.
-For example, grantees who have budgeted funds to pay for a camera security system may not reallocate those funds to pay for any other law enforcement cost as a result of receiving SOS grant funds for the same camera security system.
+Safe Schools Initiative grantees may not use grant funds to pay for any item or cost funded under the grant (equipment, personnel, training, etc.) if that item or cost was otherwise budgeted with state, local, or Bureau of Indian Affairs funds, or committed to the grantee's budget.
+In addition, state and local grantees may not reallocate state, local, or BIA funds from one area within the law enforcement budget to another as a result of receiving Safe Schools Initiative grant funds.